Kamshanski/CppLab/lib/docs/reference/testing.md

 removed from the listeners list to shut down default console output.
-Note that removing this object from the listener list with [`Release()`](#TestEventListeners::Release) transfers its ownership to the caller and makes this function return `NULL` the next time.
+Note that removing this object from the listener list with [`Release()`](#TestEventListeners::Release) transfers its ownership to the caller and makes this function return `NULL` the analyseGame time.

 ##### default_xml_generator {#TestEventListeners::default_xml_generator}